syedowaisraza/syed.github.io/README.md

 ## Work Experience
 **Data Analyst @ Codelyft (_September 2023 - October 2024_)**
-- Optimized and maintained SQL databases, integrated ERP systems for automated reporting and conducted geospatial analysis with QGIS to enhance reporting accuracy and operational efficiency.
+- Optimised and maintained SQL databases, integrated ERP systems for automated reporting and conducted geospatial analysis with QGIS to enhance reporting accuracy and operational efficiency.

 **Data Analyst @ Arcelik (_December 2020 - September 2022_)**
 - Implementation of analytical reports using SQL, Power BI, and Python for different business units, resulting in a 70% increase in reporting efficiency and automation of manual processes.
 - Collaborating with business units for development and implementation of solutions using Power BI.

 **Engineer @ Thal Limited (_April 2018 - December 2020_)**
-- Executed process enhancements and efficiency optimizations, focusing on continuous improvement, cost reduction, and system integration using Power BI and SAP
+- Executed process enhancements and efficiency optimisations, focusing on continuous improvement, cost reduction, and system integration using Power BI and SAP
 - Improved KPI tracking with real-time visuals for operational departments and conducted daily presentations in morning meeting to ensure alignment with business objectives

 ## Projects